BITSS-OPA/URAP-week-progress/09-lea/weekly_reports.md

 # Weekly Progress Reports
+## Week 5 (10/19)
+#### Assigned Tasks
+- Clean up Carbon Capture Storage report (5 hours)
+- Do policy analysis report for CA Prop 16 (5 hours)
+I worked 10 hours this week.

 ## Week 4 (10/12)
 - Using one of my "tokens" for this week due to academic overload.

 ## Week 3 (10/5)
 #### Assigned Tasks